12 Beaver (1968)

 1 064515 2017-12-31 2018-03-04 24333 2018-02-02 2018-04-03

-We then merge this data set with our link table to create a table that we can link with CRSP.
+We merge this data set with our link table to make a table that we can link with CRSP.

 single_event_window_permno <-